 out of the exhaust.
 It was, or more accurately: I saw water

 exiting the thru-hull.
-That's not quite the same thing.
+That is not quite the same thing.

 agenda.
 I needed to be safe, secure and stay in place while

 waiting for the engine to cool off.
-And the winds and waves would
+The winds and waves would

 I had been following the